 - Maintains knowledge of leading community health, sustainability and environmental education programs in higher education Advances APU and ANTHC’s missions by supporting the growth of communication and community outreach responsibilities including: self-supporting options like tours, workshop series and training programs geared towards ongoing Kellogg Campus programs and projects.

 - Attends annual meetings of the Kellogg Trust to provide updates.

 - Publishes Annual Report and quarterly updates of Kellogg Campus progress for stakeholders.

-- Oversees maintenance of the Kellogg campus in working order: snow removal, lawn mowing, tree trimming of roof line, clear and proper signage, trash and recycling removal, restocking supplies, routine cleaning oversight, and weekly inspection of APU facility, vehicles and equipment.
-Communicates with all programs that occur on the Kellogg Campus.
+- In partnership with APU facilities, oversees maintenance of the Kellogg campus in working order: snow removal, lawn mowing, tree trimming of roof line, clear and proper signage, trash and recycling removal, restocking supplies, routine cleaning oversight, and weekly inspection of APU facility, vehicles and equipment.
+Communicates facility and grounds needs with APU Facilities contractor or internal services.

 - Communicates and coordinates with APU’s facility management for major repairs and service needs.

 - Maintains positive communication and emergency (on call) issues with the APU Kellogg Campus user groups.